qcode-software/qcode-tcl/doc/setting-up.md

 ### Data Model Dependencies

 Various aspects of this implementation rely upon a data model being present with certain tables in place.
-In particular, see `qc::filter_validate`, `qc::filter_authenticate` within the [Data Model Dependencies] documentation for setting this up.
+In particular, see `qc::filter_validate` and `qc::filter_authenticate` within the [Data Model Dependencies] documentation to set up the data model for this guide.

 * * *